LaggAt/hacs-jokes/info.md

 {% endif %}

-## No Configuration
+## Configuration

-Works out of the box.
+Works out of the box with default values, and the Update interval can be changed from the config flow.

 ## Sponsor